Sebastianhju/Runeterra-5e/2.0/Legendary.md

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Frostborn**: You gain immunity to cold damage, and your unarmed attacks deals 2d8 cold damage.
+**Frostborn**: You gain immunity to cold damage, and your unarmed attacks deals 1d8 additional cold damage.

 **Local Blizzard**: Whenever you hit with a unarmed or weapon attack, you can spend two charges to send out a local blizzard.
 Until the end of your next turn, a 10ft radius of ice and cold swirls the target.
-Any enemy creature that starts their turn within the sphere has their movement speed halved and are blinded until the end of their turn.
+Any enemy creature that starts their turn within the sphere are frostbitten until the end of their turn.

 **Health**: You gain maximum hit points equal to two times your level.